 1. Protect guest information by going paperless

 Physical visitor badges in particular help your employees spot newcomers, check credentials, or to help usher visitors away from areas with valuable or sensitive equipment or data.
-Whether they’re color-coded or printed with appointment information for added security, a visitor badge helps you keep visitors in safe spaces for everyone’s protection.
+Whether they're color-coded or printed with appointment information for added security, a visitor badge can help you keep visitors in safe spaces for everyone's protection.

 4. Employ geofencing technology to protect sensitive areas